Jennifer Winget Starrer Bepannaah's NEW PROMO Is Out & We Can't Wait To Watch It!

-Jennifer Winget had impressed the viewers on Beyhadh.
+Jennifer Winget had impressed the viewers with Beyhadh.
 Her negative role (Maya) was loved by the viewers.
 After the show got over, the actress will now be seen on Colors' new show, Bepannaah, which is the most awaited show.

 The makers of Bepannaah have been keeping the excitement of the audiences intact by releasing the promos and on the sets pictures of the show.
 A week ago, the makers had released a couple of promos from which we got a glimpse of the show's plot.